fireblocks/btc_tx_validation/README.md

 ):
     return False
 ```
-So the logic is quite simple and has 4 conditions and will return False (reject) if:
+So the logic is quite simple.
+It has 4 conditions and will return False (reject) if:
 1. The number of destinations in the parsed outputs greater than 2 (1 is our destination address and the second is change in case it exists)
 2. Our destination address does not exist in the parsed transaction outputs
 3. The amount that we are trying to send is different from the parsed transaction output value